Product Safety & Quality

 Not only do we take great care in developing the right products for our customers but we take great pride in the factories that manufacture them for us.
 Tesco has developed industry leading manufacturing standards that cover all the Own Brand products we sell and we work tirelessly with our suppliers to ensure they are complied with.
 The standards are reviewed on a regular basis to ensure all industry and legislative advancements are included.

 Before a site can begin manufacturing Tesco products they must first show us they have both the capacity and capability to produce safe, legal and quality products.
 This is achieved through the site working with our Technical Teams to ensure all relevant processes and controls are in place and passing an approval audit.
 A site must attain an acceptable grade against all of the requirements within the relevant Tesco Standard.
-In 2018 we completed 400 approval audits with over 370 of these going on to become Tesco suppliers.
+In 2019 we completed 371 approval audits with 360 of these going on to become Tesco suppliers.

-- Fresh produce - we work in collaboration with Global Gap (https://www.globalgap.org/uk_en/) `to perform audits at our grower farms focussing on the responsible use of pesticides in fresh produce farming.
-By the end of 2018 we expect Global Gap to have certified over 10,000 growers to the Tesco Nurture standards.
+- Fresh produce - we work in collaboration with Global Gap (https://www.globalgap.org/uk_en/) and Red Tractor to perform Nurture programme audits at our grower farms focussing on the responsible use of pesticides in fresh produce farming.
+In 2019 we had 11,700 Nurture certified growers.

-- Meat - we conduct over 1000 animal welfare and meat traceability audits per year.
+- Meat – In 2019 we conducted over 850 animal welfare and meat traceability audits per year.
 More information can be found on our website.

-- F&F clothing – we have streamlined supply chains and identified all of the packaging, tannery and mill sites.
-In 2019 we will be auditing each of these to bespoke standards that have been developed both internally and with external NGOs such as WWF for our tanneries.
+F&F clothing – we have streamlined supply chains and identified all of the packaging, tannery and mill sites.

 We have well-established and comprehensive food safety management systems throughout Tesco and every day we monitor and check the quality and safety of our food.
 We have a routine testing programme through which Tesco products are regularly tested by independent expert laboratories to make sure that they are safe, legal and meet our exacting quality specifications.
-As of November 2018 we had completed the following number of tests on a variety of food products during 2017/18:
+In 2019 we completed testing on the following number of samples across a variety of food products:

 All non-food products are subjected to a pre-shipment inspection at the factory by either a Tesco colleague, trained factory employee or an approved 3rd party.
 These inspections include ensuring the product is of the expected quality level as well as safety and legality checks.